Features

 Playing Macros

 A macro must be activated before it can be played or triggered during gameplay.
 Toggle the switch on the left side of the macro row to activate it.
+Play the macro by clicking the row or activating its start trigger.
+The macro will light up blue to indicate it is playing.

 When a macro is activated:

+Active macros only listen for their triggers while their folder is open.
 When a macro is deactivated, it is unloaded from memory and its triggers stop listening for input.

 Macro Triggers